 HOW MANY OF YOU are in proud possession of an enormous Boston Fern — and where, may I ask, do you overwinter it?
 My own pair of Nephrolepsis exaltata (you have to love that name) grew so large and luxurious over summer that I couldn’t possibly find winter quarters for them.
 Not as a pair, anyway.
 The solution to this dilemma:

-The other fern I divided one into several adorably-small exhaltatas.
+I divided the second fern into several adorably-small exhaltatas.
 These are incredibly easy to care for, and really fun to display in windows.
 And when summer rolls around next year, you can bet they will make my porch look like a sumptuous southern veranda.

 It’s easy enough to divide a Boston fern.